 Big Time's cellar of beers form a sort of history book for Seattle's beer scene, as many of the region's brewers have spent time working the mash tun on the Ave.
 Dozens of other breweries have employees who passed through Big Time's brewhouse, including Diamond Knot, American Brewing, Beardslee Public House, and Flying Bike.
 Probably the most famous Big Time alum is Dick Cantwell, who was the head brewer here before founding Elysian Brewing.

 "Big Time was really a cultivator of a lot of Seattle's beer scene, if you think of all the great head brewers that have moved through here," McLaughlin said.

 Big Time has somehow managed to stay alive amidst monumental changes in the city and the world of beer.
 While the Ave's teriyaki and falafel joints turned over, Big Time kept serving pub food and American craft beer.
-They've weathered four different presidents, Boeing layoffs, dot-com busts, and the Great Recession, continuously serving handmade IPAs behind a brick façade on the lower end of the Ave.
+They've weathered five different presidents, Boeing layoffs, dot-com busts, and the Great Recession, continuously serving handmade IPAs behind a brick façade on the lower end of the Ave.

 Will Big Time stay around?
 McLaughlin said business is still strong and he has over a decade left on his lease, but nothing is guaranteed, with massive towers and a new light rail station coming to the University District.

 "At the end of the day, if you don't support it, it disappears, even iconic bars like Big Time," McLaughlin told me.
 "One thing for people to ultimately remember is that where you actually choose to spend your time and dollars is guaranteeing that that place will be around."